Rrmr3609/HomeEnergyMonitor/README.md

 - **Python 3.8+**
 - [pip](https://pip.pypa.io/)
 - A copy of the [Household Power Consumption dataset](https://www.kaggle.com/datasets/thedevastator/240000-household-electricity-consumption-records/data) in `.xlsx` form
+- Credits to Georges Hébrail and Alice Bérard, the original authors of the dataset that is being utilised.
 ---

 ## Configuration